School of Education Policy

 No student may enter a student teaching practicum until all courses required to reach that level in the professional sequence have been completed with a minimum GPA of 2.5.
 When a student fails to meet this criterion, the student has the option of repeating the courses.
 (For the purposes of these internal grade calculations, only the second grade will be used.
 However, the first grade will remain on the transcript and will be calculated into the official Boston University GPA.)

 In addition, students in secondary licensure programs must have a GPA of at least a 3.0 in six semester courses of their major discipline, or written approval from their major advisor and the Associate Dean for Student Affairs, in order to enter the practicum.
-Students on sanction for academic or professional misconduct cannot enter the student teaching practicum during the semester(s) on sanction.
+Students on sanction for academic or professional misconduct cannot enter the student teaching practicum during the semester(s) on sanction, unless they have permission from the Associate Dean for Student Affairs.
 In all cases, the faculty reserves the right to be selective in admitting students and in permitting them to continue in the professional programs and practicum experiences.

-A student is put on Academic Probation when he or she is in danger of not making sufficient academic progress toward her or his degree, having fallen below a 2.00 GPI or GPA or not completed 12 credits in a semester.
+A student is put on Academic Probation when the student is in danger of not making sufficient academic progress toward the degree, having fallen below a 2.00 GPI or GPA or not having completed 12 credits in a semester.
 Students are reviewed after one semester on Academic Probation.
 Those who earn a GPI and GPA of 2.00 or above and complete 12 credits during the probationary semester will return to Good Standing.
 Those students who do not achieve Good Standing (as defined above) during the probationary semester will move to Academic Suspension, Dismissal, or a second semester of Academic Probation.
 Students can be on Academic Probation for no more than two consecutive semesters.
 Academic Probation does not prohibit students from participating in extracurricular activities or intercollegiate athletics.

-A student faces Academic Suspension when s/he has spent one or two semesters on Probation and has not achieved Good Standing (as defined above) in the most recent semester of Academic Probation.
+A student faces Academic Suspension when the student has spent one or two semesters on Academic Probation and has not achieved Good Standing (as defined above) in the most recent semester of Academic Probation.
 Specifics regarding the duration and terms of the Academic Suspension will be determined on a case-by-case basis.
 Appeals of Suspension are directed to the Dean of SED.